 The physical environment is not used at all times in the same way.
 Social space has areas in which one acts among other people and others in which this presentation is left aside: this is what has for long been called the front and back regions of human conduct, also well known as front-stage and backstage.
 So attention is shifted in one situation and into the other.
-It could be arguable that of the classic functions presented by LeCorbusier, three of them are to be pursued as part of social and even animal life: working, sleeping and horseing-around.
-Transportation, even if exaggerating and stretching a bit too far the argument, as a means to an end has no general actual function.
+It could be arguable that, of the classic functions presented by LeCorbusier, three of them are to be pursued as part of social and even animal life: working, sleeping and horseing-around/wandering Transportation, even if exaggerating and stretching the argument a bit too far, as a means to an end has no general actual/real function.
 It seems that all time lost in traffic is time in the backstage with no actual point.
-However, runners do seek to transport, but with a whole other meaning, closer to leisure in free time (even serious leisure), or even the mental-rest aspect of sleep time.
+However, runners do seek to transport themselves, but with a whole other meaning, closer to leisure in their free time (even serious leisure), or even the mental-rest aspect of sleep time.

 2. Auto-ethnography